deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2201
     *   The specified resource belongs to another client.
     *   Registrar is not authorized to access this TLD.
-*   2300
-    *   The domain has a pending transfer on it and so can't be explicitly renewed.
 *   2303
     *   Resource with this id does not exist.
 *   2304